hth313/OS4/doc/keyboards.rst

 In this chapter we will look at how to define keyboards.
 A keyboard is essentially a mapping of a key-code to a function.
-The key-code is in 0--79 form, which means that we transform a key press to an index starting with 0 and ending with 79.
+The key-code is in 0--79 form, which means that we transform a key press to an index starting from 0 and ending with 79.
 There are no gaps in this sequence, so it can become a simple array lookup.

-OS4 allows for two ways to define a keyboard, by using a full definition of all 80 keys or a linear search table.
+OS4 allows for two ways to define a keyboard.
+By using a full definition of all 80 keys or a linear search table.

 Defining a key